ozguryazilimas/wp-postane/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 7.12.3: September 29, 2020 =
+- Fix: We adjusted a check in our notifications class that would throw an error.
+- Fix: We added an extra check to prevent our WP 5.5 auto-updates compatibility code from throwing a notice in some cases.

 = 7.12.2: August 10, 2020 =
 - Tweak: We removed a dependency in our Headline Analyzer to improve compatibility with multiple site builders.